 The University of St. Francis has come a long way since it was established in 1920.
 Founded by the Sisters of Saint Francis of Mary Immaculate, known as the Joliet Franciscans, the institution was first called “New College,” then “Assisi College,” followed by the “College of St. Francis,” and finally reaching university status in 1998.

 The university has a rich history.
-Over the years, the institution transitioned from exclusively preparing the Sisters to teach, to becoming an all-women’s college, to becoming coeducational in 1971, to becoming an affiliate of the Saint Joseph College of Nursing in 1997.
+Over the years, the institution transitioned from exclusively preparing the Sisters to teach, to becoming an all-women’s college, to becoming coeducational in 1971, to affiliating with the Saint Joseph College of Nursing in 1997.
 Throughout the years, it has maintained its focus on offering a Catholic, comprehensive educational experience, focused on Franciscan values and rooted in the liberal arts, to each and every student.

 With over 50,000 alumni in 50 states and over 20 foreign countries, all of us at the University of St. Francis are excited to celebrate this milestone.
 As we celebrate our first 100 years, we renew our commitment to build a Franciscan future!

 Building a Franciscan Future…Together, in Our Second Century!

 Augustus Tolton Honor Society Induction & Centennial Reunion

 Songs of Peace – A Choral Concert

 An Oral History of USF

 “100 Years of Philanthropy” Donors Dinner

 1865 – The Congregation of the Sisters of St Francis of Mary Immaculate established on August 2 by Mother Alfred Moes.